Sister City Program

-- to consider all matters relating to the maintenance and establishment of goodwill with Council's established Sister Cities
+- the consideration of all matters relating to the establishment and maintenance of goodwill with Council’s existing Sister Cities.

-- promoting community awareness of the existence of Sister City affiliations
+- promoting community awareness of the existence and objectives of Sister City affiliations

-- fostering the exchange of information, literature and people between the respective communities
+- fostering the exchange of information, literature and individuals between respective communities

-Manly Council's Sister Cities Committee is made up of two Councillors, Japanese language teachers representing local schools, community volunteers and a Council administration staff member, with the function and responsibility to consider all matters relating to the maintenance and establishment of goodwill with Council's established Sister Cities.
+Manly Council's Sister Cities Committee is made up of two Councillors, Japanese language teachers representing local schools and community volunteers.
+Their function comprises the consideration of all matters relating to the maintenance of goodwill with Council's established Sister Cities.
 The Committee reports and recommends to Council.
-Council’s Sister Cities Committee meets the fourth Wednesday of each month.
+They meet every fourth Wednesday monthly.